stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/page-templates.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

 As a rule, you should extend the `layout.html` or create your own base templates using a similar pattern.
+This provides us with several **blocks** to use.
+Blocks define the layout areas of the page so that we can easily define where everything should render.
 For our example, we'll start with the `blocks` defined in `layout.html` and override them in a separate templates.

 {% hint style='info' %}
 While `layout.html` is the template that you'll extend, there's a long line of templates being extended under the hood.
 For a typical page load, `layout.html` extends `outerLayout.html` (from `lib/modules/apostrophe-templates/views`).
 Then `outLayout.html` extends `outerLayoutBase.html`.
 Most of the time you won't need to look there, but there are cases, like adding a `link` to the `head`, where you might need to override a block from one of the base templates that isn't found in `layout.html`.